And Then There Was Light

 And Then There Was Light reminded me of a mix between Mipo Oh's The Light Shines Only There and films like Rage and Villain.
 Dramas with uncomfortable subjects, rougher stylistic edges and fractured characters, often spruced up with strong thriller elements.
 These films don't care much for subtlety, instead they sizzle with anger and resentment and lash out whenever they feel like it.
 This might come as a shock to those who expect to see a Koreeda derivative, but I generally quite like this uprooting of the otherwise so quiet and respectful Japanese dramas.

 The film revolves around three kids whose lives are violently disrupted when a tsunami hits the small island they live on.
 After the dust has settled they're shipped off the mainland, where they grow up separate from each other.
 25 years later fate brings them back together, but life hasn't been kind to them and their reunion isn't a happy one.
 The past has left behind some considerable scars and when long forgotten secrets are dragged up a mean struggle for survival begins.
-One were old childhood bonds are broken and abused without the least bit of remorse.
+One where old childhood bonds are broken and abused without the least bit of remorse.

 Visually And Then There Was Light stayed well within my expectations.
 The cinematography is pretty polished, just a tiny bit rawer than your average Japanese drama.
 The color palette favors slightly darker colors, the camera work is just that little more vibrant and the editing a smidgen sharper than usual.
 Ohmori picks his moments to make sure it doesn't turn too depressing and/or sullen, which provides a nice contrast and results in a handful of scenes that manage to stand out.
 Generally speaking though, this is not a film you'll remember as an outstanding visual tour de force.